 As I said initially, I have made a considerable amount of marinated roasted red peppers, some of which will eat us on the spot, and the rest we put aside for other occasions.

-I put the remaining peppers in a clean jar, pour over the remaining marinade to cover the peppers and keep it in the fridge, where you can keep it for up to a month.
+I put the remaining peppers in a clean jar, pour over the remaining marinade to cover them, and keep them in the fridge, where you can keep them for up to a month.
 A little clarification, not to be confused with pickled roasted peppers, which have a different type of marinade and another preservation method.

 Serving Like a Side Dish